Hedge funds bet on subscription-based businesses, pharmacy and copper

 “We are excited to see Walgreens under Ros’s leadership,” he said, adding that the company was trading at 10 times earnings.

-David Einhorn, who runs Greenlight Capital, on Wednesday advocated for Canadian company Teck Resources (TECKb.TO), a position which he added last year.
+David Einhorn, who runs Greenlight Capital, on Wednesday advocated for Canadian company Teck Resources, a position which he added last year.

 “We need lots of copper,” he said.
 “Batteries and electric motors require lots of copper, chargers require several pounds of copper, wind and solar installation need tons of copper.